 Hot-soak emissions

 For gasoline vehicles with fuel injection and returnless fuel systems, the fuel temperature in the tank is not affected by engine operation, and thus no fuel vapour is generated in the tank when a hot engine is turned off.
 Hot-soak emissions are mainly due to fuel permeation and/or leakage.
-Taking into account the increased temperature of the fuel circulating in the fuel system (from fuel tank to injectors), the mean hot-soak emission factor for gasoline vehicles (both canister-equipped and uncontrolled) with fuel injection and returnless fuel systems (in g/parking) is given by the following equation:
+The mean hot-soak emission factor for gasoline vehicles (both canister-equipped and uncontrolled) with fuel injection and returnless fuel systems (in g/parking) is given by the following equation: